enthdegree/cicada/ISSUES.md

 # Logic issues

 - Frame extraction is naive right now: each frame is compared to the entire transcript
-- `fsk/demodulator.py` uses a naive frame sync strategy.
+- `fsk/demodulator.py` frame sync is unreliable right now.
+The extremely rudimentary fsk design might be at fault.
 It will not find frames whose contents are highly regular (full of zeros, for example).
-- Write rate-1/2 frame encode/decode
+- Add rate-1/2 frame encode/decode
-- Write a bls interface
+- Add a bls interface